CaedinM/sustainability-tracker/backend/README.md

 # Sustainability Tracker - Backend

 This is the backend API for the Sustainability Tracker project.
-This backend was built using Node.js, and Express.js.
+The backend is built using Node.js, and Express.js.
 It provides RESTful API endpoints to add and track sustainability actions.

 ---